Pre-mobilisation is the first of two planning phases and the start of the process.

 Why do we need Pre-mobilisation?

-Pre-mobilisation ensures the right problem is being addressed.
+It ensures the right problem is being addressed.
 This phase highlights whether this process is suitable for the problem, and whether your agency is ready to start.

-What happens in Pre-mobilisation?
+What happens in the Pre-mobilisation phase?

 - define or refine the problem statement

 - assess the benefits to users and government

 - identify if there is funding (usually for resources) available

 There is no recommended set time for this phase as it depends on how long it takes to define your problem, resource your team, and obtain approvals to proceed.

 The pre-cursor to UCD is defining a problem as a statement.
 A problem statement is a description of the issue that needs to be addressed.

 Running a workshop with key stakeholders across the business is a good way to reveal problems.
 Each stakeholder should present one or more problems in their space explaining why it is a problem.
 The group will then rationalise using 'complexity vs public value' to determine which problem(s) are good candidates for this process.
 Subsequent meetings and workshops may be required to refine this further.